AlphaGenes/AlphaPeel/docs/source/usage.rst

       -no_dosage            Flag to suppress the dosage files.
       -no_seg               Flag to suppress the segregation files (e.g. when running for chip imputation and not hybrid peeling).
-      -no_params            Flag to suppress writing the parameter files.
+      -no_params            Flag to suppress writing the model parameter files.
       -haps                 Flag to enable writing out the genotype probabilities.
       -calling_threshold [CALLING_THRESHOLD [CALLING_THRESHOLD ...]]
                             Genotype calling threshold(s).
 Multiple space